-- Your dinner for your Instagram and Facebook profiles
+- Food, including your dinner for your Instagram and Facebook profiles

 - Street photography

-Each of those subjects come with their own unique challenges.
+Each of those subjects or photography genres come with their own unique challenges.

-Knowing the kinds of subjects that will be in front of your camera will help you narrow it down.
+Knowing the kinds of subjects that will be in front of your camera will help you narrow down your camera search.
 Generally, cameras fall into five categories now:

-- Mirrorless or Four Thirds (with interchangeable lenses)
+- Mirrorless or four-thirds cameras (with interchangeable lenses)

-- Smartphone (you may already have one of these)
+- Smartphones (you may already have one of these)

-- Specialty cameras like GoPro, drones, or dedicated video cameras.
-(I’m not going to cover those in this article)
+- Specialty cameras like GoPro, drones, or dedicated video cameras (I’m not going to cover those in this article, however).

 Of course, this is a rough suggestion based only on the topic.
 But keep these in mind as we continue through the other seven questions.

-- Flowers or close ups (DSLR, Mirrorless or Point and shoot – but if you’re really serious about it one of the first two)
+- Flowers or close-ups (DSLR, mirrorless, or compact – but if you’re really serious about doing this, then opt for one of the first two)

-- Your dinner for your Instagram and Facebook profiles (Point and Shoot or just use your phone)
+- Food, including your dinner for IG and Facebook (compact camera or just use your phone)

-- Street photography (Mirrorless or Point and Shoot – more on this later!)
+- Street photography (mirrorless or compact – more on this later!)

 #2 – What is your budget?

-If you really want the low-down on these cameras read this more extensive article I wrote just on them alone: Mirrorless Cameras – Everything You Wanted to Know.
+If you really want the low-down on these cameras read this more extensive article I wrote just on this category: Mirrorless Cameras – Everything You Wanted to Know.

 - Interchangeable lenses so you can upgrade and expand your system as your learn and grow (or your budget does).

-- Larger sensors than the Point and Shoot cameras which mean you can produce larger final versions (prints) and overall better image quality.
+- Larger sensors than the point and shoot and bridge cameras which means you can produce larger final versions (prints) and overall better image quality.

 - Better and faster, focusing abilities to help get your shots sharp.

-- A little bigger and more comfortable in your hands, but not monstrous.
+- They are physically a little bigger and more comfortable in your hands, but not monstrous.
 If you have small hands and want flexibility this may be a good option for you.
-Big hands – maybe not.
+But if you have big hands – maybe not.
 More on that later.

 - Full set of exposure options, RAW format, and usually good video recording abilities as well.